CIS700-Procedural-Graphics/Final-Project/README.md

 ## Future Work

+* Camera Movement
-* Camera Movement: I would like to improve the interactivity beyond just the viewpoint toggle.
+I would like to improve the interactivity beyond just the viewpoint toggle.
 Instead of animating the camera along a spline, the user could move anywhere within the widened spline loop area and look around the scene.
 When that gets boring, the camera would move back to the spline animation.
+* Changing Weather
-* Changing Weather: The simulation started as a sunny canyon environment until I added the rain particles.
+The simulation started as a sunny canyon environment until I added the rain particles.
 It would be cool for the simulation to smoothly change from sunny to rainy to stormy, etc. The problem with this now is dynamically adding particles to the system.
+* Ambient Occlusion
-* Ambient Occlusion: Since this project achieves all effects without light, an ambient occlusion post processing effect could really improve the quality of the final render.
+Since this project achieves all effects without light, an ambient occlusion post processing effect could really improve the quality of the final render.
 Ambitious me thought [this][3] would be really cool, but I did not have enough time to understand and implement.

 ## Acknowledgements